 “A quick call to your cable, home phone or Internet provider may uncover a new promotion that will save you big bucks,” says Andrea Woroch, consumer and money-saving expert with Kinoli.
 “Some may provide a discount for going paperless or setting up automatic payments.
 So ask what’s available or threaten to switch providers.”

-Walking away has been a popular negotiating tactic that consumers have honed while buying cars, but you can use this tactic with a lot of online and brick and mortar retailers as well.
+Walking away has been a popular negotiating tactic that consumers have honed while buying cars and haggling for discounts, but you can use this tactic with a lot of online and brick and mortar retailers as well.

 Note: This article was reproduced with permission from AOL Daily Finance.